lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 * *OK* - This was checked and there was nothing of concern to be raised.
 * *Not OK* - Something is not as it should be and needs to be changed in the proposed content.
-* *Question* - Not neccesarily bad, but a detail worth to clarify.
-This could only need an answer, but might due to the discussion also end up in changes to what was proposed.
+* *Question* - Not necessarily bad, but a detail worth clarifying.
+This could only need an answer, but might as a result of the discussion also end up in changes to what was proposed.
 * *Not applicable* - The particular check is not applicable to this case
 * *Skipped* - Skipped by the reviewer as it seemed not mandatory or commensurate for this case.